transposit-connectors/mc-transposit-eng/runbooks/action_specific_credentials_and_configuratio.md

 If the action you're running has specific credentials and configuration (applied on the action's page), those are used.
 If those do not exist, we fallback to any credentials provided via the integrations page.

+** Why did we build this? **

+We want to dogfood our product more and debug Transposit using runbooks and actions, but a big limitation was the "only one credential for all of the workflows that use a connector" issue, since we have three AWS environments.

 Note: that this is currently an internal feature only.